The Ultimate Step-by-Step Guide on How to Plan an Elopement

-Let’s skip all the fluff and get right down to it – I am here to help you plan your elopement!
-I felt like the internet was missing a TRUE step by step guide on how to elope in Colorado.
+Let’s skip all the fluff and get right down to it – I am here to help!
+I felt like the internet was missing a straight to the point step by step guide on how to plan an elopement.

-As an elopement photographer and someone who is currently planning my own intimate wedding ceremony, being able to share this knowledge with people who don’t know where to start means a lot to me.
+As a specialized elopement photographer who has photographed over 100+ elopements just in Colorado – I have a little inside knowledge.
 This guide is unlike any other guide you will find out there.
 Complete with industry secrets, elopement ideas, location scouting tips, guidance on timelines and more!
 While I wrote this guide with Colorado in mind, the principles and steps can be applied to literally anywhere in the world.

 I hope this can help you if you’re feeling lost in the planning phase and not sure what to do next!
 Keep in mind this is not a one size fits all, but it’s certainly a start.
 If you have any feedback or interested in working with me, please contact me at email@example.com